 And I think Shopify was really, you know, this pandemic story that’s becoming a reopening story as brick-and-mortar retail reopens.
 We’ve seen brick-and-mortar retail outlets grow nearly 80% in the last quarter.
 And so we like where we are right now.
 We are very optimistic for the coming year.
 But it is certainly a difficult environment.
 And this is where operational discipline really matters.

-But as you mentioned, so as you see that demand there, that also means better execution options.
+But as you mentioned, as you see that demand there, that also means better execution options.
 So talk about Deliverr, your biggest acquisition yet.
 What’s the game there, and why now?

 HARLEY FINKELSTEIN: Yeah.
-So I think if you know of any small businesses or, frankly, any businesses at all over the last couple of years, supply chain management and execution is really among the biggest challenges they face.
+So I think if you know of any small businesses or, frankly, any businesses at all over the last couple of years, supply chain management and execution are really among the biggest challenges they face.
 Today, as a small business in particular, you have to grope through this maze of freight and 3PL providers and mid- and last-mile carriers.
 And it’s really difficult.

-And so a few years ago we announced Shopify Fulfillment Network.
+And so a few years ago, we announced Shopify Fulfillment Network.
 And really, the reason for that was this.
 We have millions of stores on Shopify.
 If you’re a consumer and buy from your favorite brands, whether it’s Figs or Allbirds or Gymshark or Kylie Cosmetics or James Purse, for that matter, they’re all powered by Shopify.

 But if you had to pretend Shopify was just one retailer for a second, we’re not.
 But if you claim that, you’ll notice that we’re the second largest online retailer in America.
 Well, what ensues are massive economies of scale.
 So we wanted to move forward and put those economies of scale to good use.
-So we created SFN to allow merchants in the post-order phase to easily ship products from the warehouse to their end consumer.
+So we created SFN to allow merchants in the post-order phase to easily ship products from the warehouse to their end consumers.

 But what we’ve done with execution, with Deliverr, is that by combining with Deliverr, Deliverr has this technology-driven, asset-light service that makes it easy to anticipate where products should be.
 And because we have that balance in combination with SFN, we believe we can create the best end-to-end logistics network.
 And we can do it faster with Deliverr.